-After the video clip, Swamini Vishwapriyananda Saraswathi ji who heads two of our AIM for Seva Free Student Hostels and a primary school in Dharmapuri in Tamil Nadu came on stage and was felicitated by the Chairperson and Managing Trustee of AIM for Seva, Smt Sheela Balaji.
-After Swamini’s felicitation and speech, two students from the AIM for Seva Free Hostel in Sriperumbudur came on stage and shared their hostel living experience.
+After the video clip, Swamini Vishwapriyananda Saraswathi ji who heads two of our AIM for Seva Chatralayams and a primary school in Dharmapuri in Tamil Nadu came on stage and was felicitated by the Chairperson and Managing Trustee of AIM for Seva, Smt Sheela Balaji.
+After Swamini’s felicitation and speech, two students from the AIM for Seva Chatralayam in Sriperumbudur came on stage and shared their hostel living experience.

 It was then time to witness the mighty and sacred flow on stage.
 The dance-drama-theatre presentation extolled the purity and sanctity of the Ganga with an underlying message to protect the hallowed river.
 The production interwove Bharatanatyam, classical Carnatic music, Garhwali folk music and mime and theatre, to depict the incomparable splendour of the Himalayan Ganga.
 The narrative was embedded in the tapestry of stories of the river and towards the end, the dance drama showcased contemporary issues concerning India’s most venerated river– pollution and preservation of the holy waters.